jiaohehu/NPreview/DOC-blocks.md

 In general a paragraph in a MD file is considered a block.
 Following are two paragraphs in a MD file each of which is a block.

-    Introductory to triangle mesh
+    Introductory to Pythagoream Theorem

-    A triangle mesh is a type of polygon mesh in computer graphics.
-It comprises a set of triangles (typically in three dimensions) that are connected by their common edges or corners.

-Besides a paragraph, a block can also be a Fenced Block.
-A fenced block is considered a composite block made up of one or more paragraphs.
-It is started by the appearance of triple backquotes in its own line, and ended by another triple backquotes in its own line.
+    Pythagorean Theorem is one of the most fundamental theorems in mathematics and it defines the relationship between the three sides of a right-angled triangle.  ...
+    Or, the sum of the squares of the two legs of a right triangle is equal to the square of its hypotenuse.

     ``` math
     a^2 + b^2 = c^2

+    \frac{1}{a^2} + \frac{1}{b^2} = \frac{1}{h^2}
     ```

+Besides a normal paragraph, a block can also be a __fenced block__.
+A fenced block is considered a composite block made up of one or more paragraphs.
+It must be started by a triple backquotes that is in its own line, after one or more empty lines, and ended by another triple backquotes in its own line, that may or may not be followed by empty lines.

-A word is typically placed to the right of the first triple backquotes to express the specific fenced block.
-As of writing, following fenced blocks are recognized by Nitrile.
+The first triple backquotes might be followed by a word that describes the type of fenced block.
+As of writing, following fenced block types are supported by Nitrile.

   - imgs
   - line